vigna/rust-dev-guidelines/README.md

   difference in commits due to spacing and formatting.

 - To release new versions:
+  - run `cargo c --all-targets` with every feature enabled;
   - run `clippy` and `rustfmt` on the code;
   - run tests with the `slow_tests` feature, if available;
   - bump che version number;
   - run [`cargo semver-checks`](https://crates.io/crates/cargo-semver-checks);
   - update the change log;
+  - commit the changes;
-  - commit the changes, and add an annotated (`-a`) tag with annotation given by the version number, and message given by the entry of the change log;
+  - add on GitHub a new release with a new tag given by the version number, and a message given by the entry of the change log;
   - publish the crate.

 ## Naming Conventions